-Siemens and the European Investment Bank (EIB)
+Siemens and the European Investment Bank

 On March 15, 2013 the European Investment Bank (EIB) and Siemens announced that they had entered into a settlement agreement.
 As part of this settlement, Siemens has committed itself to providing funds, totaling 13.5 million euros over five years to international organizations, inter-governmental organizations, non-governmental organizations (NGOs), business associations, and academic institutions that support projects or other initiatives promoting good governance and the fight against corruption.
-The EIB has the right to reject the projects proposed.

-Why Siemens supports Collective Action

-Collective Action - building alliances against corruption
+Why Siemens supports Collective Action Collective Action - building alliances against corruption